How to Optimize Yelp Business Listing

 Even if AI search tools are now generating 45 billion monthly sessions worldwide, they are still fetching real-time information from sources like Yelp for local business information.
 This information doesn’t appear out of thin air.
 Yelp is another data source for AI systems that understands what your location offers, what your customers think of you, and whether you’re worth recommending.

 For the teams managing dozens or hundreds of locations, keeping every Yelp profile accurate, review-ready, and optimized alongside Google for traditional and AI search is a serious operational headache in terms of time and resources.
-They’ve got to make their Yelp listings work harder so they don’t have to — which is where I’m getting at in this article.
+They’ve got to make their Yelp listings work harder so they don’t have to — which is what I’m getting at in this article.

 Why Does Yelp Matter for AI Search and Location Performance?